Peter Graf

-Peter Graf (born 18 June 1938 – 30 November 2013) was a German tennis coach.
+Peter Graf (18 June 1938 – 30 November 2013) was a German tennis coach.
 He was the father and manager of the women's former world No. 1 tennis player Steffi Graf.

 Early life

 Graf was born in Mannheim on 18 June 1938, as the only child of Alfons and Rosemarie Graf in a strict Catholic household.
 After the Second World War, he attended the Karl-Friedrich-Gymnasium Mannheim.
 Following his mother's death in 1956, his relationship with his father was strained, and the two did not speak for years.
 Graf played football for FC Friedrichsfeld.

 Tennis career

 An insurance salesman and car dealer, Graf only discovered tennis at the age of 27.
 Within a few years, he had become a regional league player, acquired a coaching license, and owned a tennis hall.
 In 1968, he married Heidi Graf, with whom he had two children, Stefanie, born in 1969, and Michael, born in 1971.

 An aspiring tennis coach, Graf introduced the game to his children, teaching his three-year-old daughter how to swing a wooden racket in both the tennis hall that he owned and the family's living room.
 In the mid-1970s, he was recruited as a player-coach of the first men's team of TC Bensheim, where he played alongside the lawyer and notary Siegfried Heinz, with his daughter eventually joining the club in 1977, aged 8.
 According to Heidrun Herth, who was her doubles partner on the Bensheim team in 1977, "Graf trained her very hard for her age.
 Steffi practically swept her Bensheim teammates, who were all a year older and physically superior".
 Convinced of her exceptional talent, Graf gave up his previous jobs two years later and devoted himself exclusively to his daughter's sporting success as a coach.
 During that fall, Steffi became the undisputed district champion in her age group in Viernheim, but the Grafs left TC Blau-Weiß shortly after, given that the club no longer required his coaching services.

 The press soon dubbed his daughter a "child prodigy", which strengthened Graf's convictions, so he registered her as a player on the WTA professional tour in 1982, aged only 13.
 He closely controlled Steffi's schedule, limiting her play so that she would not burn out, and also kept a tight rein on her personal life, often declining social invitations on the tour so that she would stay focused on practicing, thus making few friends on tour.
 Former Czechoslovak tennis pro Pavel Složil was appointed as Steffi's coach, but fundamental decisions regarding her sporting career and marketing continued to be made by Graf.